dfinnis/Push_swap/README.md

 The stacks are circular, so coded as circular doubly linked lists.

-This game also requires a bespoke sorting algorithm because you are only allowed to use the following operations.

 ## Operations

+You are only allowed to use the following operations:

 **Rotate** stacks, changing which element is at the "top" of the stack.